Building the Bridges Between Education, Employment, and Economic Development

 The Bridge of Southern New Mexico leads the conversations that are driving educational and economic success for young people by understanding that student success can happen at many levels — high school graduation, career-certification, and college degrees.

-This innovative, business-led collaborative unites the top educational leaders in Doña Ana County (the Las Cruces, Gadsden, and Hatch school districts, Doña Ana Community College, New Mexico State University, and the Burrell College of Osteopathic Medicine) with business, economic development and government leaders to literally bridge the skills and knowledge gaps between education and career readiness for students.
+This innovative, business-led, education-focused collaborative unites the top educational leaders in Doña Ana County (the Las Cruces, Gadsden, and Hatch school districts, Doña Ana Community College, and New Mexico State University) with business, economic development and government leaders to literally bridge the skills and knowledge gaps between education and career readiness for students.

 Since we began in 2009, we seek to support young people in crossing every finish line on their individual academic journeys, because when they win, we all win.
 The more highly-skilled and career ready young people are to engage in entrepreneurism and employment in their communities, the better equipped they are to build strong families and futures, while fueling the growth and development of thriving industries here and across the state.